Periodic Freight Demand Estimation for Large-scale Tactical Planning: Application

-We illustrate our approach on the intermodal network of CN, composed of 24 main intermodal terminals and 133 origin-destination (OD) pairs.
+The intermodal network of CN is composed of 24 main intermodal terminals and 133 origin-destination (OD) pairs.
 Figure~\ref{fig:intermodal_net} depicts a map of the network.
-The railtracks extend from East to West of Canada and from Canada to South of the United States and gather 25 intermodal terminals.
+The rail tracks extend from \ef{Eastern} to \ef{Western} Canada and from Canada to \ef{Southern} United States.
 The railroad carries a variety of container types (20, 40, 45, 48 and 53-feet long), yet for tactical planning purposes they can be aggregated into either 40-feet or 53-feet containers.
 Indeed, 20-feet containers can be considered as half-40-feet containers.
-Other sizes (45, 48 and 53-feet) occupy the same locations on railcars \citep[so-called slots][]{MantEtAl18} as 53-feet containers.
-A commodity is defined by an origin, a destination and a type of container, and we consider a total of $K = 170$ commodities.
-Two commodities can hence have the same OD pair but differ by the type of container.
+Other sizes (45, 48 and 53-feet) occupy the same locations on railcars \citep[so-called slots,][]{MantEtAl18} as 53-feet containers.
+A commodity is defined by an origin, a destination and container \efsec{type}, and we consider a total of $K = 170$ commodities.
+Two commodities can hence have the same OD pair but differ by container \efsec{type}.
 The tactical period is a week and a tactical horizon lasts $T = 10$ weeks.
 The train schedule is repeated each week and CN operates so that demand over a week is satisfied.
 Assumption~\ref{hyp:assumption_censoring} therefore holds.
-More precisely, in case of insufficient capacity on intermodal trains, they use general cargo trains or additional ad-hoc intermodal trains to satisfy demand.
+More precisely, in case of insufficient capacity on intermodal trains, they use general cargo trains or additional ad hoc intermodal trains to satisfy demand.